openl2m/openl2m/README.md

 Highlights:

 v3.3 add support Arista Network devices via SNMP.
 Also shows info in MPLS VRFs and member interfaces on supported devices, read from the standard MPLS SNMP Mib.
+SNMP now supports authencation up to SHA-512 and privacy up to AES-256.

 v3.2 adds a Dark Theme.
 It improves web accessibility and provides a more modern look, and more consistent layout through the use of Bootstrap 5.3.
 A docker compose config for developing is provided.